Choosing Tunes for Contra Dance Medleys

 Rhythmic similarity

-Despite what I said in #2, you want to make sure the transitions are not ridiculously abrupt, say a bouncy tune into a dark, moody one isn't as good an idea as going in the opposite direction.
+Make sure the transitions are not ridiculously abrupt, say a bouncy tune into a dark, moody one isn't as good an idea as going in the opposite direction.

-Personally I think that finding tunes that go together rhythmically is more important than other factors.
+Finding tunes that go together rhythmically is more important than other factors.
 After all, that's what the dancers are dancing to...

 ° You can go from a jig to reel (but usually not reel to jig) and do this at most once on a given night.